olsonpm/starbound_health-monitor/docs/how-to-install.md

    https://github.com/olsonpm/starbound_health-monitor/releases/latest

 3. Download the `<mod>_and-deps.zip` file and unzip it into your mods directory.
+   If you're asked whether to overwrite existing files, click `[Yes]`

-   *If there's no zip file that means the mod doesn't have any dependencies.
-In that case just download the &#42;.pak file and place it into your mods directory and you're done.
+   *If there's no zip file that means the mod doesn't have any dependencies.*
+   *In that case just download the &#42;.pak file and place it into your mods* *directory and you're done.
 Ez Peasy.*

    e.g.
    download `health-monitor_and-deps.zip`